ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 This will remove dependencies on timers and peripherals that are yet to be ported.

-Upon completion of bootstrap and entry point, you should be able to build and run the baremetal Blinky program.
+Upon completion of bootstrap and entry point, you should be able to build and run the bare metal Blinky program.

 ```
 cd mbed-os-example-blinky